Configuration Parameters

 BlockFreeEmail

-Block connection attempts to websites of free email services (included into the FreeEmail category).
+Block attempts to connect to websites of free email services (belonging to the FreeEmail category).

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 url_category in "LinuxFirewall.BlockCategory" : Block as _match